 Unlike some other rewards programs, you don’t need a special credit card or membership card to earn cash back through Upromise.
 Upon signing up for a Upromise by Sallie Mae account, you can earn rewards in several ways:

-Online Shopping at shop.upromise.com
+Online Shopping at the Upromise Shopping Portal

-To earn these rewards, you must access participating retailers’ websites through the Upromise portal.
+To earn these kickbacks, you must access participating retailers’ websites through the Upromise portal.
 Rewards cannot be redeemed until the end of the statement period, and each retailer imposes restrictions (detailed in onsite disclaimers) regarding which products qualify.
 Some retailers offer across-the-board cash back rewards on all purchases, while others only offer these deals on select items.

 Dining at Participating Restaurants